Applications, permissions, roles, and users

 and their assigned roles.

-- In Application management > Applications, add an application that you want to provide access to for some of your users, such as an end-user portal, customer ticketing tool, or possibly your phone directory or sales lead management tool.
+- In Application management > Applications, add applications that your users need access to, such as an end-user portal, customer ticketing tool, or possibly your phone directory or sales lead management tool.

-- In the Permissions tab of the application, create a permission or a set of permissions to these applications.
+- In the Permissions tab of the applications, create a permission or a set of permissions to these applications.

-- In User management > Roles, create a role that defines the functional tasks each group of your users needs to perform.
+- In User management > Roles, create one or role and edit a role that define the functional tasks each group of your users needs to perform.

-- Assign a permission to the role that clearly identifies which application users with these roles will be able to access.
+- Assign one or more permission to the roles that clearly identifies which of the applications the users with these roles will be able to access.

-- In User management > Users, create a user or select an existing user whose access rights you want to define.
+- In User management > Users, create the users or select those existing ones for which you want to define the access rights.

-- In the Roles tab of the user, assign the roles to the user.
+- In the Roles tab of the users, assign their roles.